YZITE/rfcs/projects/zhed/README.md

 (often used for authors, which belong to the index, and for page data, which requires nested indices).
 We need a hierarchy of references to represent these properly.

+## Reference date

+Originally, I planned on saving a `reference_date` in each document which specifically referenced a single date, like diary entries.
+But I managed to implement a parser which extracts that information from my usual path format, which encodes that, so I got rid of that.